 A new configuration has been added that will govern whether a filtered out record should be written to a log file or not.

 If checked, it will not write the skipped record in the log file.
 Otherwise, it will be logged as action as skipped.

 By default, skipped rows are written into the log file.

 While doing an incremental upload, it is possible to cancel a workflow on a specific date.
 It will help in the cases where an employee is leaving a company on a specific date and we need to terminate his/her workflow on that specific date.

-For this, there is a checkbox 'cancel workflows on termination date', that will determine, along with the termination date to cancel a workflow.
-If this flag is checked and termination date is mapped as provided for a workflow, that workflow will be cancelled on the termination date by the Enboarder workflow engine.
+For this, there are a checkbox 'cancel workflows on termination date', that will determine, along with the termination date to cancel a workflow.
+If this flag is checked and the termination date is mapped as provided for a workflow, that workflow will be canceled on the termination date by the Enboarder workflow engine.